Livingdead1989/livingdead1989.github.io/_posts/2021-09-26-openwrt-on-rpi4.md

 We can enable DNS reporting and Email notifications if we wish too, these will require the following to be installed; `tcpdump-mini` and `msmtp`.

 ![openwrt-software-adblock](/assets/images/posts/openwrt-software-adblock.png)

-##### AdGuardHome

-Another popular option is installing `adguardhome` from the software tab, you can find more information on the [AdGuardTeam Github](https://github.com/AdguardTeam/AdGuardHome#getting-started).

 ### Summary